devonfw-forge/devon4py/README.md

 Starlette + Uvicorn offers async request capability, something that Flask lacks.
 With Pydantic along with type hints, you get a nice editor experience with autocompletion.
 You also get data validation, serialization and deserialization (for building an API), and automatic documentation (via JSON Schema and OpenAPI).

+### Unlimited "plug-ins"
+Or in other way, no need for them, import and use the code you need.

+Any integration is designed to be so simple to use (with dependencies) that you can create a "plug-in" for your application in 2 lines of code using the same structure and syntax used for your path operations.

+### Tested
+- 100% test coverage.
+- 100% type annotated code base.
+- Used in production applications.

+### Based on Starlette

+FastAPI is fully compatible with (and based on) [Starlette](https://www.starlette.io/).
+So, any additional Starlette code you have, will also work.

+FastAPI is actually a sub-class of Starlette.
+So, if you already know or use Starlette, most of the functionality will work the same way.

+With FastAPI you get all of Starlette's features (as FastAPI is just Starlette on steroids):

+- Seriously impressive performance.
+It is one of the fastest Python frameworks available, on par with NodeJS and Go.
+- WebSocket support.
+- In-process background tasks.
+- Startup and shutdown events.
+- Test client built on requests.
+- CORS, GZip, Static Files, Streaming responses.
+- Session and Cookie support.
+- 100% test coverage.
+- 100% type annotated codebase.

 # Run the application
 In this section you will find an overview on how to execute and configure the project.